Go Ad-Free

 Here is our overview of the testosterone heart risk controversy.
 1) There are not clear indications that testosterone treatment increases the risk of heart attacks, strokes or death from cardiovascular disease.
 2) Lowering testosterone levels with prostate cancer medications or surgical castration does increase the risk of cardiovascular disease (CVD).

-We do not know if naturally low testosterone levels are also associated with an increased risk of CVD, but another study published in Frontiers in Cardiovascular Medicine (April 14, 2022) notes:
+We now know that naturally low testosterone levels are also associated with an increased risk of CVD thanks to the research published in the Annals of Internal Medicine (May 14, 2024).

 “In recent years, some studies have indicated that low testosterone levels might increase the risk of coronary artery disease, death from congestive heart failure, and all-cause mortality.”